-- For comparison purposes, the spending by overnight visitors and daytrippers was converted into an average for all visitors, taking into account the 25/75 distribution between the two segments.
+- → For comparison purposes, the spending by overnight visitors and daytrippers was converted into an average for all visitors, taking into account the 25/75 distribution between the two segments.
 The resulting overall average spending per visitor was \$231.
-The value is roughly midway between the average spending amount used in the New York study of \$357 (which is the average of \$425 for Upstate urban airports and \$289 for rural airports) and the average spending amount of \$91 in the other studies. - Further supporting and illustrating that the assumptions used in this study were reasonable, Figure AA9 includes an overview of hotel rates in the Airport vicinity.
-The lodging cost included in the spending pattern of \$135 falls about midway between the average low price of \$99 and average high price of \$173. - → Based on information obtained from training facilities at other CT GA airports, it was assumed that students who are visiting for two days spent an average of \$308 per day.
-It was assumed that long-term visitors (i.e., those who stay 6 months) spent half that amount each day.
+The value is roughly midway between the average spending amount used in the New York study of \$357 (which is the average of \$425 for Upstate urban airports and \$289 for rural airports) and the average spending amount of \$91 in the other studies. - → Further supporting and illustrating that the assumptions used in this study were reasonable, Figure AA9 includes an overview of hotel rates in the Groton.
+The lodging cost included in the spending pattern of \$135 falls about midway between the average low price of \$93 and average high price of \$176.